oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 (#resolving_metadata_and_trust_marks), (#resolving_metadata_and_trust_marks, use title), specifies further requirements for Federation Resolver usage and implementation.

-## Entity Configuration
+## Entity Statements {#entity_statements}

-This section defines requirements and recommendations for Entity Configurations, as defined in [@!OpenID.Federation, section 3].
+This section defines requirements and recommendations for Entity Statements defined in [@!OpenID.Federation, section 3].

-### Entity Configuration Validity {#entity_configuration_validity}
+### Entity Statement Validity {#entity_statement_validity}

-The validity period of an Entity Configuration is controlled by the `exp` Claim.
-Setting a short validity period undermines effective caching and places a burden on the owning Entity to continuously update and sign the Entity Configuration.
-Conversely, setting long validity periods may delay the propagation of metadata changes, as older versions may remain cached.
+The validity period of an Entity Statement is controlled by the `exp` Claim.
+Setting a short validity period undermines effective caching and places a burden on the issuing Entity to continuously update and sign the Entity Statement.
+Conversely, setting long validity periods for Entity Configurations may delay the propagation of metadata changes, as older versions may remain cached.

-A> TODO: Suggest that federation policies recommend sensible values for validity.

-A> TODO: Requirement that Entities MUST update Entity Configuration more oftenly than what is stated in the `exp` Claim.

-A> TODO: Unclear in main spec.
-If short-lived Trust Marks are being used.
-Do they have an effect on EC validity?
+Federation rules **SHOULD** define recommended validity periods for Entity Statements in order to promote predictable behaviour and operational stability.
+In particular, Federation Operators are responsible for establishing guidance on appropriate validity intervals for Entities within their federation, see (#responsibilities_of_a_federation_operator).

+An Entity **MUST** publish updated Entity Configurations at intervals shorter than the validity period indicated by the `exp` Claim.
+This ensures that a fresh Entity Configuration is available before the previously issued one expires, thereby increasing resilience in case of temporary outages, signing key rollover, or operational disruptions.
+Entities **SHOULD** publish updated Entity Configurations with sufficient margin to account for caching behaviour and clock skew.

+If Trust Marks with short validity periods are used, these may effectively limit the usable validity of an Entity Configuration, see (#requirements_on_trust_mark_issuers).
+Therefore, federation operators **SHOULD** ensure that Trust Mark Issuers within the federation comply with the Trust Mark validity requirements stated in (#requirements_on_trust_mark_issuers).

 ### Hosted Entity Configurations {#hosted_entity_configurations}

 The specification "OpenID Federation Entity Configuration Hosting" [@!OpenID.Federation.Hosting] defines the Entity Statement extension Claim `ec_location`.
 The primary purpose of this Claim is to enable hosting of a Leaf Entity's Entity Configuration data at an alternate location from that specified in [@!OpenID.Federation, section 9].

-Using this Claim, an OpenID Federation deployment can allow entities that do not support the [@!OpenID.Federation] standard, or that for other reasons cannot meet its requirements for publishing Entity Configuration at a well-known location, to participate in the federation.
+Using this Claim, an OpenID Federation deployment can allow Entities that do not support the [@!OpenID.Federation] standard, or that for other reasons cannot meet its requirements for publishing Entity Configuration at a well-known location, to participate in the federation.

 For deployments adhering to this profile it is **RECOMMENDED** that the `ec_location` extension Claim is supported.
 Furthermore, it is **RECOMMENDED** that Superior Entities supporting the Claim include the Claim in all published Entity Statements, even if the subject's Entity Configuration is published at the well-known location as specified in [@!OpenID.Federation].
 The reason for this is to offer a uniform way for resolvers to locate the subject Entity Configuration.

-## Federation Policies {#federation_policies}
+## Controlling Metadata for Subordinates {#controlling_metadata_for_subordinates}

+A Superior Entity can control the resolved metadata of a Subordinate Entity either by assigning metadata values under the `metadata` Claim in a Subordinate Statement, or by using the `metadata_policy` Claim as defined in [@!OpenID.Registration, section 6.1].
+In the latter case, the policy applies to all Entities that are Subordinates of the Entity that sets the policy.

+This section specifies requirements and recommendations for metadata control in order to prevent unpredictable behaviour and to avoid metadata merge conflicts when chaining across federation contexts.

-An Entity's Entity Configuration contains a `metadata` Claim in which the Entity declares parameters about its preferences and capabilities.
-A metadata policy, as specified in Section 6.1 of [@!OpenID.Federation], **MAY** be added to Subordinate Statements in order to modify the metadata declared by an Entity.
+An Entity's Entity Configuration contains a `metadata` Claim in which the Entity declares parameters describing its preferences and capabilities.
+A metadata policy, as specified in Section 6.1 of [@!OpenID.Federation], may be included in Subordinate Statements to modify the metadata declared by an Entity.

-Metadata policies can be declared by any Entity in a Trust Chain that publishes Subordinate Statements.
-Unpredictable situations may arise if the merged policy of a Trust Chain adds parameter values that were not originally declared by the Entity to the resulting metadata.
-Such policy usage may create situations where the metadata resolved for an Entity contains a capability or preference that the Entity cannot handle.
+Since any Entity in a Trust Chain that issues Subordinate Statements may define metadata policies, the effective metadata of an Entity is the result of merging all applicable policies along the chain.
+If a policy introduces parameter values that were not originally declared by the Entity, the resolved metadata may include capabilities or preferences that the Entity does not support.
+This can lead to unpredictable or invalid configurations.

+Furthermore, merging multiple metadata policies in a Trust Chain may lead to merge conflicts, making it impossible to validate the metadata through that chain in a meaningful way.
+The risk of such conflicts increases when complex policies are defined by lower-level Entities in the chain.

-Therefore, this profile specifies the following requirements:
+This profile therefore specifies the following requirements:

-- Adding metadata parameter values to an Entity's metadata **SHOULD** be limited to the Entity itself and its Immediate Superior Entity handling its registration.
+- Adding metadata parameter values to an Entity's metadata SHOULD be limited to the Entity itself and its Immediate Superior Entity responsible for registering the Entity in the federation.

-- If an Immediate Superior Entity needs to add metadata parameter values to an Entity's resolved metadata it **SHOULD** do so by declaring these values using metadata declarations in the Entity Statement issued for the Entity, and **SHOULD NOT** use metadata policy operators.
+- An Immediate Superior Entity that needs to add metadata parameter values to an Entity's resolved metadata SHOULD declare these values directly in the `metadata` Claim of the Entity Statement issued for the Entity, and SHOULD NOT use metadata policy operators for this purpose.

-A> TODO: Consider merging with (#metadata_policy_declarations)
+Metadata policies **SHOULD** be used to constrain, filter, or refine metadata values declared by the Entity, and **SHOULD NOT** be used to introduce capabilities or preferences that are unknown to the Entity.

+Metadata parameters can broadly be divided into two categories:

+- Descriptive parameters that characterise the Entity, such as display name, logotype, and organizational affiliation.

+- Protocol parameters that define security and functional settings, such as keys, algorithms, and endpoint URLs.

+Deployments compliant with this profile SHOULD concentrate metadata policies that control security and functional settings at Trust Anchors.

+Adhering to this requirement, together with the requirement in (#chaining_models) that Federation Protocol Entities are not chained directly under a Trust Anchor, enables the construction of alternative trust paths towards other Trust Anchors without requiring the application of multiple Trust Anchor metadata policies.
+This reduces the risk of merge conflicts caused by incompatible policies.

 ## Federation Hierarchy Requirements and Recommendations {#federation_hierarchy_requirements_and_recommendations}

 [@!OpenID.Federation] defines an infrastructure in which multiple federation contexts may co-exist without clear boundaries between them.
 Each federation context is anchored by a common Trust Anchor.
 A Trust Anchor defines a policy that all subordinate services must satisfy in order for their metadata to be validated through that Trust Anchor.

 A Federation Protocol Entity or Federation Service Entity may chain to more than one Trust Anchor.
 Chaining to a Trust Anchor does not, however, guarantee successful validation.
-Validation succeeds only if the Federation Protocol Entity's metadata conforms to the combined metadata policies of all entities in the Trust Chain up to and including the Trust Anchor.
+Validation succeeds only if the Federation Protocol Entity's metadata conforms to the combined metadata policies of all Entities in the Trust Chain up to and including the Trust Anchor.

 It is therefore important to structure the hierarchy of Federation Service Entities and their metadata policies carefully.
 The aim is to enforce essential rules while avoiding the unintended blocking of legitimate services due to incompatible policy applications.